-Per Share Total

-Initial public offering price \$ \$

-Underwriting discounts and commissions(1) \$ \$

-Proceeds to us, before expenses \$ \$
+Per Share Total Initial public offering price \$ 5.600 \$ 11,200,000 Underwriting discounts and commissions(1) \$ 0.392 \$ 784,000 Proceeds to us, before expenses \$ 5.208 \$ 10,416,000

-(1) Does not include warrants that are issuable by us to the underwriters for the purchase of 80,000 shares of Class A common stock (92,000 shares if the underwriters' over-allotment option described below is exercised in full) at a price per share equal to 110% of the initial public offering price or certain out-of-pocket expenses of the underwriters that are reimbursable by us.
+(1) Does not include a warrant that is issuable by us to the underwriters for the purchase of 80,000 shares of Class A common stock at a price per share equal to \$6.16 or certain out-of-pocket expenses of the underwriters that are reimbursable by us.
 See "Underwriting" beginning on page 141 for additional disclosure regarding underwriter discounts, commissions and estimated offering expenses.

 We have entered into agreements pursuant to which we expect to issue and sell, in a concurrent private placement, 833,334 shares of Class A common stock to Xinxin (Hongkong) Capital Co., Limited, a subsidiary of Sino IC Capital Co., Ltd., and 500,000 shares of Class A common stock to Victorious Way Limited, a subsidiary of China Everbright Limited.
-These shares are to be sold, subject to limitations described under "Concurrent Private Placement" on page 41, at the initial public offering price for the offering made hereby, and we will pay a 3.5% placement fee to the firms who are also serving as underwriters of this offering.
+These shares are to be sold, subject to limitations described under "Concurrent Private Placement" on page 41, at a price of \$5.60 per share, and we will pay a 3.5% placement fee to the firms who are also serving as underwriters of this offering.
 We expect the closing of the concurrent private placement to occur immediately after the closing of the offering made hereby, but the closing of this offering is not contingent on the closing of the concurrent private placement.